bizzle24332/CodeWarsChallenges/README.md

 # CodeWarsChallenges
-do a codewar challenge a day via javascript language
+do a codewars challenge a day via javascript language